Travel the Old Burma Road from China to Myanmar

 TRAVEL INFORMATION FOR THE BURMA ROAD: THE HISTORY OF THE OLD BURMA ROAD

-A journey along the legendary “Burma Road” from Yunnan province in south-west China to the magnificent temple city of Bagan in Myanmar is a very special treat not only fro a culture point of view but also because of its magnificent landscapes.
+Travel along the legendary “Burma Road” from Yunnan province in south-west China to the magnificent temple city of Bagan in Myanmar.
+The journey along the Old Burma Road is indeed a very special treat not only from a culture point of view but also because of its magnificent landscapes.
 Historically, the "Burma Road" between China and Burma has always played an important role.

 The Burma Road has always been a trade route for goods between the Yunnan Province in southwestern China and the Shan State in Burma.
 In particular, the green jade, much sought after in China, was traded along this route.

 Only when the Japanese conquered eastern China and all of Indochina during WW2 in 1941, thereby cutting China off from the western supply routes, did this old trade route between Yunnan and Burma play a completely new and decisive role.

 Due to the many years of isolation of Myanmar from the rest of the world, for a considerable amount of time it was not possible for tourist to travel overland across the border from China into Myanmar.
 It is only until recently that the border crossing in Ruili has been re-opened for visitors from the west.

 A BIT OF HISTORY: THE CONSTRUCTION OF THE BURMA ROAD

 When the east coast of China and large parts of Indo-China were occupied the supply lines of the Allies for Chiang Kai Chek’s Kuomintang troops in China were cut off.
 The sole supply line remaining – until the Japanese occupation of Burma in 1942 – was the road via Burma.